JStaRFilms/jstar-platform/docs/styling audit/theme-alignment-guide.md

 # Theme Alignment Guide for J StaR Films Website

-## Overview
+## Introduction

-This guide provides a reference for ensuring theme consistency across all pages of the J StaR Films website.
+This guide provides a comprehensive reference for ensuring theme consistency across all pages of the J StaR Films website, incorporating lessons learned from theme alignment audits.
+It establishes guidelines for maintaining consistent theming while preserving design intent, brand colors, and accessibility.
+The rules prioritize semantic token usage over hardcoded colors, with exceptions for fixed design elements that require specific color behaviors.
 It uses the golden pages (`/about`, `/services`, `/blog`) as the authoritative reference for correct theming patterns.
-Any page can be aligned by comparing against these patterns and applying semantic corrections while preserving design intent.
+Any page can be aligned by comparing against these patterns and applying semantic corrections while preserving design integrity.

 ## Golden Pages Reference

 **Location:** `src/features/AboutPage/`, `src/features/ServicesPage/`, `src/features/BlogPage/`

 **Key Components to Study:**